The Design of Everyday Things: a Review

 Further reading

-That’s our review on The Design of Everyday Things by Don Norman.
+That’s my review of The Design of Everyday Things by Don Norman.
 It’s a classic that’s worth every dollar.
 Make sure you read it!

 Books are great.
-Reading one (or all!) of the must-read books on UX we recommend can really kickstart your career as a UX designer.
-We believe reading a good book can be a relaxing and cheaper alternative to joining a bootcamp.
+Reading one (or all!) of the must-read books on UX I recommend can really help you learn more about UX.
+Reading a good book can be a relaxing and cheaper alternative to joining a UX bootcamp.

 About the author